 No room for doubt here.
 He lives amongst his people.

 So I found some answers to my question … “Why the Cross?
-I can’t say that I have found all the answers, but I have found enough to embrace the Cross.
+I can’t say that I have found all the answers, but I have found enough to embrace – to wrap my arms around, to cling to that precious Cross.

 And when you do, chances are you too will give the same answer … for there are few words that can capture the glorious essence of the saving power of the Cross.